 Dirty or damaged AC condenser coil

-The AC evaporator coil usually sit on the outside of your home, and help expel the heat from your home.
-They can get clogged, damaged, or dirty, which can cause energy spikes and overheat your system.
+The AC evaporator coil usually sits on the outside of your home and helps expel heat.
+However, it can get clogged, damaged, or dirty, causing energy spikes and your system to overheat.

 Clogged AC drain line